yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 {{< /tabpane >}}

-#### Bootstrapping for xCluster
+#### Bootstrap databases for xCluster

 After running `yugabyted xcluster checkpoint`, you must bootstrap the databases before you can set up the xCluster replication.
+Bootstrapping is the process of preparing the databases on the target cluster for replication, and involves the following:

 - For databases that don't have any data, apply the same database and schema to the target cluster.
-- For databases that do have data, you need to perform a backup and restore.
+- For databases that do have data, you need to back up the databases on the source, and restore to the target.
 The commands to do this are provided in the output of the `yugabyted xcluster checkpoint` command.

 If the cluster was started using the `--backup_daemon` flag, you need to download and extract the [YB Controller release](https://s3.us-west-2.amazonaws.com/downloads.yugabyte.com/ybc/2.1.0.0-b9/ybc-2.1.0.0-b9-linux-x86_64.tar.gz) to the yugabyte-{{< yb-version version="preview" >}} folder.